ANLOG: The Native Time Currency That Powers the Analog Network - Benzinga

 Tokens are more akin to a gift card than cash; they have value in a certain context.
 You can buy a Big Mac with your McDonald’s MCD gift card, but you can’t buy anything at Wendy’s Co.
 WEN.

-ANLOG is the native token of Analog’s (ANLOG) network.
-ANLOG was minted as ERC20 and BSC tokens for sale contracts, and a 1-to-1 swap will occur post mainnet launch.
-It is central to the functioning of the network because it incentivizes users to interact with the network and submit time data.
-This time data makes up what Analog calls the Timechain, its time-based blockchain, and one of the many use cases for how dApps can work on the Analog Timechain.
-The Analog Foundation has also built into the network mile markers at which escrowed ANLOG will be released to users that have contributed significantly to the project.
+Analog incentivizes its network with the native $ANLOG token, which is used for event data transactions and to reward validators for their engagement with the networks.
+By purchasing and holding tokens, the Analog community also owns a piece of the project Event data makes up what Analog calls the Timechain, its layer 0 interoperable blockchain.

-With this, Analog will make sure the best data available is being contributed to the network and ensure the quality of the project.
+As of Q1 2022, Analog is working towards completing the seed round involving institutional and strategic investors.
+The company is also in talks with a number of decentralized exchanges (DEXs) and centralized exchanges (CEXs) about listing $ANLOG in the near future.

-Staking ANLOG, which the Company lists on its Q1 2023 roadmap as Time Machine alpha, will soon be a way in which holders of the token can help to further secure the Analog network.
-This will allow these users to earn interest on the sums they hold.
-An interesting feature of the project is that this interest will be combined with each user’s time relevancy score to reap even higher rewards.
+Staking ANLOG, which the company lists on its roadmap for Q1 2023 as Time Machine alpha, will soon be a way in which holders of the coin can help to further secure the Analog network.
+Users will be able to earn interest on the sums they hold.
 Additionally, holders of ANLOG will be able to participate in the governance of the Analog network once the mainnet is launched.

 Learn more about Analog through these channels.